Glitter, Glue And A Homemade Mother's Day

-Of course it is, says Andrea Mara.
-But is anyone really going to argue with it – is anyone going to begrudge mothers their day?
+Of course it is, but is anyone going to begrudge mothers their day?
 And more importantly, is anyone going to begrudge kids the chance to make sparkly cards and bring some semblance of breakfast in bed to an always gracious mother?
 Nope, me neither.
 I'm all for it.
 Commercialised, yes – but with plenty of upsides:

 Breakfast in bed

 If your house is like my house, breakfast in bed is probably made up of a cup of tea that went cold while discussions raged downstairs about who is carrying what; toast that went cold during the same discussions; and if we're being really posh, a glass of orange juice.
 Then each year as I start to tuck in to my toast, there's usually a "can I have some of that?" request, multiplied by three.
 And that's the end of the toast.
 Except for the crumbs in the bed.

 This one isn't quite clear – some mothers get presents, some don't.
 My children buy me a gift some years, and other years they don't.
 I guess when you're six, four and two-years-old, you have a lot going on, what with playing and cartoons and Sellotaping everything to everything (or is that just my kids?) and you don't always think about buying gifts on time.
 Plus you have no money.
 Anyway, breakfast in bed is worth far more than any present – especially if preceded by a lie-in!
 Lie-ins trump everything (this entire section may or may not be directed towards my husband...)

 Breakfast in bed is worth far more than any present – especially if preceded by a lie-in!
 Lie-ins trump everything